 What happens during my child’s first dental appointment?

 A child’s first dental appointment is usually pretty simple.
 The main purpose is for us to get to know your child and to give you some information about your child’s dental care.
-Our pediatric dentist, Dr. Greene, will look at the placement and health of your child’s teeth while checking for any potential problems.
+Our SRD on 5th team will look at the placement and health of your child’s teeth while checking for any potential problems.
 Your child’s teeth will be cleaned if needed.
 We will answer any questions that you may have about your child’s dental health and dental hygiene.

 Since baby teeth aren’t permanent, are they really important?

 Your child’s primary teeth serve many important functions.
 They help your child speak, chew and smile.
 Baby teeth also hold space in the jaw for the permanent teeth that will grow in later.
 If a baby tooth is lost too early, the nearby teeth may drift into the space, which may result in crooked permanent teeth.

 How do I clean my baby’s teeth?